ckinateder/bacta/TRADE_HISTORY_PLOT.md

   - Red triangles pointing down (v) for sell orders
 - **Quantity Annotations**: Shows the quantity traded at each marker
 - **Summary Statistics**: Displays total trades, volume, and average price
-- **Multi-ticker Support**: Creates separate subplots for each ticker
+- **Multi-symbol Support**: Creates separate subplots for each symbol

 ## Usage